checkly/docs.checklyhq.com/site/content/docs/heartbeat-checks/_index.md

 ### Timer
 The check timer starts when it receives its first ping and will reset after each ping.
 If you have a check that expects a ping every 60 minutes starting at 09:30, if it receives a ping at 10:00, it will reset the timer to expect a ping before 11:00.
 If the check does not receive a ping before 11:00 plus any configured grace period it will trigger any configured alerts.
+> When a check is deactivated, and activated again the timer needs to be pinged to start it, just as when first creating a check.

 ### Ping now
 Sends a ping to the ping URL.
 Use this to start the check timer when a check is first created or to silence alarms.